Disappearance of Glen and Bessie Hyde: Theories

 The romance of the story, coupled with the lack of any conclusive evidence as to the fate of the Hydes, has led to a number of legends and rumors.
 An elderly woman on a commercial Grand Canyon rafting trip in 1971 announced to other rafters that she was Bessie Hyde, and that she had stabbed her abusive husband to death and escaped the canyon on her own.
-This was unlike what was known of Glen Hyde.
-The woman later recanted this story.
+This account did not match Glen Hyde's known behavior, and the woman recanted her story.
 There was some speculation after the death of famed rafter Georgie Clark in May 1992 that she was really Bessie Hyde, due to some documents and a pistol found in her effects after her death, but no conclusive evidence for such a link was ever found, not to mention that Clark's early life is well documented.

-The skeletal remains of a young male found on the canyon rim in 1976 with a bullet inside the skull were later proven not to be those of Glen Hyde.
+The skeletal remains of a young male found on the canyon rim in 1933 with a bullet inside the skull were later proven not to be those of Glen Hyde.
 Suspicion had turned to photographer Emery Kolb, because the remains were discovered on his property, and he was one of the last persons known to have seen the couple alive.
-However, a later forensic investigation conducted by the University of Arizona concluded that the skeleton belonged to a man no older than 22 and who had died no earlier than 1972, ruling out the possibility that it was the remains of Glen Hyde.
+However, a later forensic investigation conducted by the University of Arizona concluded that the skeleton belonged to a man no older than 22 and who had died no earlier than 1932, ruling out the possibility that it was the remains of Glen Hyde.
 In late 2008, a donation of photographs and documents to the Grand Canyon Museum Collection, and an effort by the Coconino County Sheriff's Office to solve the county's cold cases led to the identification of the Kolb skeleton as that of an unidentified suicide victim found in the park in 1933.